Hengle/Folkvangr/README.md

 ## Production Goals and Art Style
 The first goal is to produce an animated short/trailer.
 This can then be used to pitch a crowdfunding campaign for a longer cinematic trailer or an RPG style video game, depending on the amount of funds raised.

 The style and medium will be determined by the art team, but will likely employ hybrid techniques.
-Possible visuals references include the illustrations of Arthur Rackham, Eyvind Earle, and Brian Froud, with a mix of Grimm’s Fairy Tales and Old Norse and Icelandic Sagas.
-The closest video game reference examples would probably be Baldur's Gate, The Banner Saga, and Telltale games.

 Emphasis will be placed on character animation, cinematography, story, and visual stylization.